Emeritus Professor of Philosophy

 Deerfield, Illinois 60015

-The Junior-Senior Ball cost $45 in 2004.
+The Junior-Senior Ball at Trinity College, where I was teaching in 2004, cost $45.
 Linda and I decided that we would not go. $90 plus a $20 parking fee and the hassle of Friday evening traffic into Chicago was not our idea of a good time.

 The day of the ball was warm and sunny, so I took my lunch to a picnic table near the cafeteria.
 After a bit Ann and Meghan, two seniors, came along.
 Could they have lunch with me?
 “Sure,” I said.
 They walked back to their rooms in Madsen Hall to make lunch.

 Prof. Bill Moulder walked by, saw me, and sat down.
 We talked for awhile before Ann and Meghan came back with their homemade lunches.
 The subject of the ball came up.
 Bill said, “Why don’t you go?”
 Ann said, “Yes, you should go.”
 “Can’t now,” I replied.
 “The deadline was three weeks ago.”
 “I can go tell Justine in Student Development that you want to go,” Bill replied.
 I wavered.
 “Would you dance with me if I went?”
 I asked Bill.
 “Yes,” he said.
 “And I can drive.”

 Bill got up and went to the student development office.
 When he came back he said, “You’re on.
 You can pay on Monday.”
 Ann and Meghan got big smiles on their faces.

 Bill drove while I read poetry to him from the recent issue of The Trillium, the campus arts journal.
 We parked a mile away from The Drake, for free, and walked to the hotel.